Maha Shivaratri 2025: Shiva Puja Timings, Mantras, Fasting and Rituals

 Overall, the five faces of Lord Shiva represent different aspects of his divine nature and offer a complete picture of his power, grace, and wisdom.
 Each face radiates a unique quality that helps devotees connect with Shiva in a different way and seek his blessings and guidance.

-Four Separate Mantras to Worship Lord Shiva
+Shivaratri Mantras for the Four Parts to Worship Lord Shiva

 Shivaratri is observed in the night in four ways, in the four parts of the night.
 When Shivaratri is observed in right way with devotion, the result is obtained.
 Worship Lord Shiva on this day with four separate mantras.
 Know all those rules.